-Indeed, as explained in the Responsiveness Summary dated January 2008 and prepared by DTSC in response to public comments on the South Bayfront Site B Draft Feasibility Study/Remedial Action Plan, "the proposed remedy includes a remedial component to address upgradient impacted off-site groundwater migrating onto Site B to protect human health for potential future land uses at Site B. This component of the proposed remedy may not be necessary if the upgradient impacted off-site groundwater is remediated or mitigated by the responsible party prior to migrating onto Site B." (see: Appendix F, Response 25 to Comment 25 on page 20 and 21).
-Note that the soil remediation component of the South Bayfront Site B cleanup was completed on September 4, 2009 and thus for purposes of the settlement discussions the parties had actual costs of the soil remediation component, whereas the cost of future groundwater was still an estimate.
+Indeed, as explained in the Responsiveness Summary dated January 2008 and prepared by DTSC in response to public comments on the Site B Draft Feasibility Study/Remedial Action Plan, "the proposed remedy includes a remedial component to address upgradient impacted off-site groundwater migrating onto Site B to protect human health for potential future land uses at Site B. This component of the proposed remedy may not be necessary if the upgradient impacted off-site groundwater is remediated or mitigated by the responsible party prior to migrating onto Site B."

+Note that the soil remediation component of the Site B cleanup was completed on September 4, 2009 and thus for purposes of the settlement discussions the parties had actual costs of the soil remediation component, whereas the cost of future groundwater was still an estimate.

-Not surprisingly, when Chevron agreed to pay \$15.5M to the former Redevelopment Agency (a sum significantly driven by future groundwater work), they extracted a commitment by the former Redevelopment Agency to spend a good bit of that pot of Recognized Obligation Payment Schedule 19-20 Successor Agency Meeting | January 15, 2019 Page 17 of 27 money on the problem for which they were paying, i.e., groundwater contamination and the related soil vapor problem.
-More specifically, they required a firm contractual commitment that the former Redevelopment Agency would either take on directly, or cause third parties to take on, and finish the investigation and remediation of groundwater contamination at Site B, including groundwater contamination flowing to South Bayfront Site B from upstream source properties.
-Section VI.B. of the Chevron USA/Union Oil Settlement Agreement (see Appendix D, pages 14 and 15) provides in relevant part as follows:
+Not surprisingly, when Chevron agreed to pay \$15.5M to the former Redevelopment Agency (a sum significantly driven by future groundwater work), they extracted a commitment by the former Redevelopment Agency to spend a preponderance of that funding on the problem for which they were paying, i.e., groundwater contamination and the related soil vapor problem.
+More specifically, they required a firm contractual commitment that the former Redevelopment Agency would either take on directly, or cause third parties to take on, and finish the investigation and remediation of groundwater contamination at Site B, including groundwater contamination flowing to Site B from upstream source properties.
+Section VI.B. of the Chevron USA/Union Oil Settlement Agreement provides in relevant part as follows12:

-"....the Redevelopment Agency shall - without cost to the Settling Defendants (or any of the released parties herein) other than the Settlement Payment - perform or cause to be performed all environmental work reasonably required to study, investigate, evaluate, and remediate the Hazardous Substances or contamination within, on, under, at, or emanating from and/or migrating to or from Site B and the Powell Street CVOC Remediation to the satisfaction of DTSC.".
+"....the Redevelopment Agency shall - without cost to the Settling Defendants (or any of the released parties herein) other than the Settlement Payment - perform or cause to be performed all environmental work reasonably required to study, investigate, evaluate, and remediate the Hazardous Substances or contamination within, on, under, at, or emanating from and/or migrating to or from Site B and the Powell Street CVOC Remediation to the satisfaction of DTSC."

-Once the settlements with Chevron and other defendants had been approved by the Court in July 2010, and the completion report for the soil remediation was approved by DTSC on June 15, 2010, the Redevelopment Agency turned its attention to the remediation of the groundwater at South Bayfront Site B. In June 2011 the Redevelopment Agency submitted groundwater monitoring reports and investigation reports to DTSC, which were approved by DTSC by letter dated July 12, 2011, enclosed as Addendum G, with the note that it "agrees that off-site sources of CVOCs affect groundwater at the site.
+Once the settlements with Chevron and other defendants had been approved by the Court in July 2010, and the completion report for the soil remediation was approved by DTSC on June 15, 2010, the Redevelopment Agency turned its attention to the remediation of the groundwater at Site B. In June 2011 the Redevelopment Agency submitted groundwater monitoring reports and investigation reports to DTSC, which were approved by DTSC by letter dated July 12, 201113, while noting that it "agrees that off-site sources of CVOCs affect groundwater at the site.
 However, DTSC feels that current data indicates that CVOCs in groundwater appear to also have come from historic on-site sources".
-Thus, as obligated by the South Bayfront Site B FS/RAP and the Chevron USA/Union Oil Settlement Agreement, the former Redevelopment Agency continued with its off-site investigation of upgradient properties through the late summer/early fall of 2011 and collected samples from within the public right of way to the east of South Bayfront Site B (Powell Street, Horton Street, Peladeau Street and Haruff Street), as well as the Corporation Yard site.
+Thus, as obligated by the Site B FS/RAP and the Chevron USA/Union Oil Settlement Agreement, in addition to on-site work at Site B, the former Redevelopment Agency continued with its off-site investigation of upgradient properties through the late summer/early fall of 2011 and collected samples from within the public right of way to the east of Site B (Powell Street, Horton Street, Peladeau Street and Haruff Street), as well as the Corporation Yard site.